apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dream Kardashian, 7, Makes Runway Modeling Debut at New York Fashion Week**
+**Potential Tropical Cyclone Six forms in Gulf with tropical storm watch issued for Mexico**

-You can read more about it [here](https://www.eonline.com/news/1407011/dream-kardashian-7-makes-runway-modeling-debut-at-new-york-fashion-week).
+You can read more about it [here](https://www.cnn.com/2024/09/08/weather/tropical-storm-gulf-of-mexico/index.html).

 ## Requirements
 - Python 3.8